Ninjaa-aa/github-actions-task/README.md

 3. Install dependencies
 4. Run the test suite

-This ensures that any code changes are validated before being merged into the main branch. "# github-actions-task"
+This ensures that any code changes are validated before being merged into the main branch.